Lebanon ceasefire soon? ‘There is a shot’ says US envoy, but Hezbollah & France continue to reject Israeli demands

 Despite US confidence, both sides continue to hold to demands unacceptable to the other side

-However, despite U.S. envoy Amos Hochstein saying Tuesday he believes there is a shot “of securing a ceasefire deal in Lebanon soon,” recent comments by Hezbollah, Lebanese officials and the French foreign minister have dampened the hopes again.
+However, despite U.S. envoy Amos Hochstein on Tuesday saying he believes there is a shot at “securing a ceasefire deal in Lebanon soon,” recent comments by Hezbollah, Lebanese officials and the French foreign minister have dampened the hopes again.

-The hopeful comments from Hochstein, who is leading U.S. mediation efforts in the talks, came after Israel’s Strategic Affairs Minister Ron Dermer visited the U.S. on Monday and talked with all the senior foreign policy officials.
+The hopeful comments from Hochstein, who is leading the U.S. mediation efforts, came after Israel’s Strategic Affairs Minister Ron Dermer visited the U.S. on Monday to speak with senior foreign policy officials.

-Dermer, who is seen as a kind of “special foreign minister” and a close Netanyahu confidant, met with Hochstein, White House Coordinator for the Middle East Brett McGurk, and national security adviser Jake Sullivan.
+Dermer, who is seen as a kind of “special foreign minister” and a close Netanyahu confidant, met with Hochstein, White House Coordinator for the Middle East Brett McGurk and National Security Advisor Jake Sullivan.

-The meetings were “productive,” an official told Axios, adding that they agreed on nearly all gaps regarding the wording of a truce agreement as well as a separate U.S. commitment to allow Israel to take military action in the case that the Lebanese Army or the U.N. peacekeepers again fail to prevent Hezbollah from smuggling weapons or reestablishing itself near the border.
+The meetings were “productive,” an official told the Axios new site, noting that the parties reached near agreement on resolving most gaps in the wording of a truce agreement.
+They also discussed a separate U.S. commitment to permit Israel to take military action if the Lebanese Army or UN peacekeepers fail again to prevent Hezbollah from smuggling weapons or reestablishing positions near the border.

 “It is not quite a done deal, but close to it,” a U.S. official said.